The Never Ending Conflict:

 All of her classmates have PTSD.
 She struggles nightly with nightmares, difficulty falling asleep, and being afraid to go anywhere in her own home.
 At school she becomes withdrawn, crying daily, covering her ears when it gets too loud, and waiting for this to happen again.

 - How are Carrie’s daughter’s symptoms consistent with what your learners have already studied about PTSD?

 If they created a chart of the symptoms they identified in their online research, they can use that chart to identify symptoms in Carrie’s daughter.

-Israeli children, specifically Israeli children living in the southern part of Israel, have spent the past few years under the constant threat of rockets and missiles being launched from Gaza and into their cities.
+Israeli children, specifically those living in the southern part of Israel, have spent the past decade under the constant threat of rockets and missiles being launched from Gaza.
 Alarms, called Tzeva Adom (red alert) go off, allowing people between 15-90 seconds to seek shelter before the rocket or missile lands.
-In the summer of 2014, thousands of rockets and missiles were launched from Gaza reaching as far as Northern Israel.
+In the summer of 2014, thousands of rockets and missiles were launched from Gaza reaching as far as northern Israel.
 The message seemed to be that no place was safe.